For a quick summary of how to get the best from your Hope Estate Concert experience, watch this short video. Or for the full story, read on.

 Can I bring my own chair?

+If chairs are allowed, a notice will be published on the specific concerts information page.
 If chairs are allowed, then low chairs with a seating height of no more than 15cm off the ground are allowed into the venue.
 Preferably chairs with no legs or very short (5cm) legs.
 No full height folding chairs are allowed in at any concert.
 For events where chairs are permitted, you can purchase permitted low chairs for the General Admission area on the day or pre-purchase the chillazy seat here.
+Bean bags, inflatable lounge or furniture are not permitted to any concert.

 The restriction on chair size is to ensure all patrons can see the act and no safety hazards arise from oversized chairs.